enthusiastic-js/form-observer/docs/form-validity-observer/guides.md

   get validity() {
     return this.#internals.validity;
   }

+  get validationMessage() {
+    return this.#internals.validationMessage;
   }

+  get willValidate() {
+    return this.#internals.willValidate;
+  }
+}

 customElements.define("custom-field", CustomField);
 ```

 The `FormValidityObserver` _requires_ the `ValidityState` of Custom Elements to be exposed via the `validity` property because this is consistent with the behavior of native form controls.
 This is already a best practice if you're writing Custom Elements that others will be using since it creates a more intuitive developer experience.
 It is recommended to keep the `ElementInternals` private and to use a getter (_without_ a setter) for the `validity` property to prevent unwanted mutations from the outside.
+The same goes for the `validationMessage` and `willValidate` properties.

+> Note: One benefit of exposing the `validationMessage` property is that you typically won't need to call `FormValidityObserver.configure` for your Web Components.
+This is because the observer falls back to displaying the `validationMessage` when no configured error messages are found.

 If you are using the native form error bubbles to display error messages to users (or if you anticipate that the consumers of your Web Component will do the same), then you will also need to expose the `reportValidity()` method of your component in a similar manner.